EduRibeiro00/old-blog/src/blog/understand-smart-contracts.md

 Alice and Bob then create the smart contract using the Ethereum platform.

-Once this smart contract as been registered and put into place, **it cannot be changed**: there is no way that Alice can modify the contract and lower the price, and the same also applies to Bob, who cannot raise the price or change the benefits given to Alice after the payment.
+Once this smart contract has been registered and put into place, **it cannot be changed**: there is no way that Alice can modify the contract and lower the price, and the same also applies to Bob, who cannot raise the price or change the benefits given to Alice after the payment.

 Because of that, Alice can feel safe paying the 30 Ether to Bob, because she knows that she will for sure receive ownership of the car.
 Bob should be pretty relaxed too: he knows that Alice will only get the benefits if she pays the agreed fee of 30 Ether.